-Stereotype Applies To

-global Attribute

-Siooui Corresponds To: The 'Global' keyword.

-import Operation

-Corresponds To: An operation to be imported from another library.

-property get Operation

-property get Corresponds To: A property 'get'.

-Corresponds To.
-A property get.
+Stereotype Applies To global Attribute Corresponds To: The 'Global' keyword. import Operation Corresponds To: An operation to be imported from another library. property get Operation Corresponds To: A property 'get'. property set Operation Corresponds To: A property 'set'. property let Operation Corresponds To: A property 'let'. with events Attribute Corresponds To: The 'WithEvents' keyword.

-property set Operation

-Corresponds To: A property 'set'.

-property let Operation

-property let Corresponds To: A property 'let'.

-Corresponds to.
-A property let.

-with events Attribute

-Corresponds To: The 'WithEvents' keyword.